jessedc/clyppan/README.markdown

 ## Requirements

-To build Clyppan you need Xcode 3.1 and Leopard 10.5.6.
+To build Clyppan you need Xcode 3.2 and Snow Leopard 10.6.

 ## Building